arnowelzel/lightbox-photoswipe/readme.txt

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.

 == Changelog ==

+= 1.9 =

+Modified CSS rules to make sure that the lightbox is not covered by other elements.

 = 1.8 =